-An upset stomach can cause symptoms similar to those of Crohn’s disease, which is a form of inflammatory bowel disease (IBD).
-Although persistent gastrointestinal symptoms may indicate an IBD, such as Crohn’s disease, there are numerous other possible causes to consider.
+An upset stomach can cause symptoms similar to those of Crohn’s disease, which is a type of inflammatory bowel disease (IBD).
+Although persistent gastrointestinal (GI) symptoms may indicate an IBD, such as Crohn’s disease, there are many other possible causes to consider.

-The symptoms of an upset stomach often occur after eating a big meal or drinking too many caffeinated or carbonated beverages.
+Symptoms of an upset stomach often occur after eating a big meal or drinking a lot of caffeinated or carbonated beverages.

-In this article, we discuss the different causes of an upset stomach, how to treat them, and how to distinguish Crohn’s disease from other possible causes.
+This article will discuss the different causes of an upset stomach, how to treat those causes, and how to distinguish Crohn’s disease from other possible causes.

-An upset stomach refers to a group of symptoms that affect the gastrointestinal (GI) system.
+An upset stomach refers to a group of symptoms that affect the GI system.

 - discomfort, pain, or a burning sensation in the upper abdomen

 - feeling uncomfortably full during or shortly after a meal

 - growling or gurgling sounds coming from the stomach

 - excess gas that causes bloating or burping